-3 The status of Irish salmon stocks in 2021 with catch advice for 2022
+3 The status of Irish salmon stocks in 2022 with catch advice for 2023

 The conservation limit (CL) applied by the Technical Expert Group on Salmon (TEGOS) to establish the status of individual stocks is the "maximum sustainable yield" (MSY) also known as the stock level that maximises the long-term average surplus, as defined and used by the International Council for the Exploration of the Sea (ICES) and the North Atlantic Salmon Conservation Organisation (NASCO).
 The methodology for establishing CLs was modified for the 2013 catch advice by the former Standing Scientific Committee on Salmon (SSCS) by deriving new estimates of fecundity, average weights, sex and age ratio for Irish index rivers.
 Similarly, new wetted areas were derived based on a more robust statistical approach and these were also incorporated into the assessment for 2013.
-Therefore, on the basis of these modifications and the best information available on catches, counts or other estimates and application of a forecast model to these data, the TEGOS advises that in 2022:
+Therefore, on the basis of these modifications and the best information available on catches, counts or other estimates and application of a forecast model to these data, the TEGOS advises that in 2023:

-- 48 rivers have an advised harvestable surplus as they are exceeding their CLs (Figure 1). - A further 32 rivers, may be opened on a catch and release-only (C&R-only) basis, subject to IFI management criteria based on having a high probability of achieving at least 50% of their CL or exceeding the management qualifying fry threshold of ≥ 15 fry (0+ salmon) per 5 minute electro-fishing (multiple site catchment average). - In addition 64 rivers are (a) failing to meet 50% of their CL or (b) lacking recent data to determine their CL attainment status.
-Where there is a lack of data, or where catchment-wide electro-fishing surveys indicate juvenile abundance below the fry threshold, it is assumed that these rivers are failing to meet CL.
+- 48 rivers have an advised harvestable surplus as they are exceeding their CLs (Figure 1). - A further 20 rivers below their CL are advised to be opened on a catch and release-only (C&R-only) basis, based on having a high probability of achieving at least 65% of their conservation limit (CL) or exceeding the qualifying fry threshold of ≥17 fry (0+ salmon) per 5 minute electrofishing (multiple site catchment average). - In addition, 76 rivers are (a) failing to meet at least 65% of their CL or (b) lacking recent data to determine their CL attainment status.
+Therefore, it is advised that these rivers should be closed for fishing.
+Where there is a lack of data, or where catchment-wide electro-fishing surveys indicate juvenile abundance below the fry threshold, the TEGOS assumes that these rivers are failing to meet CL.

-There are 16 rivers for which there are significant fisheries on the MSW (spring salmon) component of the stock and a separate assessment is made.
+There are 16 rivers for which there are significant fisheries on the multi-sea-winter (MSW) component of the stock and thus a separate assessment is made.
 Of these:

-- 11 have an advised harvestable surplus as they are exceeding their CLs. - 4 rivers may be opened on a catch and release-only basis subject to IFI management criteria as they have a high probability of achieving at least 50% of their CL or exceed the management catchment-wide electro-fishing lower mean fry threshold (≥15 fry). - In addition 1 river is advised for closure as it is failing to meet 50% of its CL and is below the management catchment-wide electro-fishing lower mean fry threshold (≥15 fry).
+- 11 have an advised harvestable surplus as they are exceeding their CLs. - 4 rivers below their CL are advised to be opened on a C&R-only basis as they have a high probability of achieving at least 65% of their CL or exceed the catchment-wide electro-fishing minimum mean fry threshold (≥17 fry). - In addition, 1 river is advised for closure as it is failing to meet 65% of its CL and is below the catchment-wide electro-fishing lower mean fry threshold (≥17 fry).

-Amongst the stocks being assessed are 57 river stocks where no rod catch data has been available since 2006 and the most recent annual average rod catch (2002-2006) has been less than 10 salmon, making a direct assessment difficult.
-Although these are insignificant fisheries (accounting for less than 0.5% of the total national rod catch when combined), their stocks are important as spawning populations in their own right, which must be maintained as constituent elements of biodiversity, as required under the EU Habitats Directive.
-Because there is no recent means of direct salmon stock assessment on these rivers, the TEGOS have not provided an assessment of CL attainment on these rivers for the 2022 advice.
-The TEGOS advise that these rivers remain closed until additional information is made available to assess stock status relative to their CLs.
-In effect, this means that stocks in approximately 87 salmon rivers are assessed annually.
+Amongst the stocks being assessed are 62 river stocks where no rod catch data is available and the annual average rod catch in the most recent five-year period has been less than 10 salmon, making a direct assessment difficult.
+Although the vast majority of these are insignificant fisheries, their stocks are important as spawning populations in their own right, which must be maintained as constituent elements of biodiversity, as required under the EU Habitats Directive.
+Because there is no recent means of direct salmon stock assessment on these rivers, the TEGOS have not provided an assessment of CL attainment on these rivers for the 2023 advice.
+The TEGOS advise that these rivers remain closed until additional information is made available to assess stock status relative to their CLs or catchment-wide electrofishing data indicates they can be opened for C&R-only fishing.
+In effect, this means that stocks in 82 salmon rivers are assessed for the 2023 advice.